telecomsxchange/smpp-proxy/README.md

 The routing capabilities plan ed are:

-- PREFIX LENGTH
+- PREFIX LENGTH (MCC+MNC)
-- MCC MNC
-- Least Cost Routing
+- Least Cost Routing. // routes according to least cost route price
-- Tech Prefix
+- Buyer Tech Prefix // The ability to change routes from carrier to carrier by simply pointing to a different tech prefix
+- ORDER. // The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect.

+# Billing

+The SMPP B2BUA is seamlessly integrated with TelecomsXChange Billing engine with the help of Radius (AAA), Authentication, Authorization, Accouting. some of the capabilities are:

+- Prepaid (Authorized to only use the available prepaid amount in account)
+- Post-Paid (Credit Limit)
+- Rating (According to the longest prefix "MCC+MNC")
-- ORDER
+-

 # TESTING CHECK LIST

-- InfoBIP
+- InfoBIP. ----> Testing Completed successfully
-- RestcommSMC
+- RestcommSMC ---> Testing completed successfully.
+- MontyMobile ---> Testing completed successfully.
+- AirTel
+- TATA
 - Twilio
-- Monty
 - SQUIRETECH
 - JASMIN